-Maternity leave is one of the most challenging stages of parenthood.
-Here’s what maternity leave looks like during those first few months.
+Maternity leave is often a challenging stage in parenthood.
+Here’s an honest view of what maternity leave looks like during that time.

 What maternity leave looks like

-Babies sleep most of the day, as in 16-17 hours.
-Given that they sleep for at least two-thirds of the day, you figure you’ll need to find things to do to fill up your time.
+Babies sleep most of the day, around 16-18 hours total.
+Given that they sleep for at least two-thirds of the day, you figure you might need to find things to do to fill up your time.

-Except babies sleep in erratic stretches, typically no longer than two hours at a time.
-More realistically, the baby will sleep in short bursts, like 30 minutes to an hour and a half.
-All through the day and night.
+Except they sleep in erratic stretches, typically no longer than two hours at a time.
+More realistically, your baby will likely sleep in short bursts, like 30 minutes to an hour and a half, all through the day and night.

 The hard part?
 Newborns need help falling asleep.
-They can be picky about where and how they fall asleep.
-And most of that responsibility falls on you.
-It’s not uncommon to spend an hour rocking only for the baby to stay asleep for 30-45 minutes.
+They can be picky about where and how they fall asleep, and most of that responsibility falls on you.
+It’s not uncommon to spend an hour rocking only for your baby to stay asleep for 30-45 minutes.

-Your baby won’t just “sit there” or sleep
+2. Your baby doesn’t just “sit there” or sleep all day

-A few lucky times, your baby might sleep on his own.
-More than likely, he’s draped over your chest, or tucked in your arms.
-And you’re too afraid to move even an inch because he might wake up.
-So you’re stuck in that position, kicking yourself for not bringing your iPhone with you or the remote control closer.
+A few lucky times, your baby might sleep on his own, but more than likely, he’s draped over your chest or tucked in your arms.
+You’re too afraid to move even an inch because he might wake up.
+So, you’re stuck in that position, kicking yourself for not bringing your iPhone with you or the remote control closer.

 A friend of mine visited me when my eldest was five weeks old.
 The minute she saw me, her face said it all: Wow.

-Because yes, maternity leave will take a toll on how you look and feel.
-You’re cycling through your mom uniform of nursing tops, leggings and yoga pants.
+Because yes, maternity leave can take a toll on how you look and feel.
+You’re cycling through your mom uniform of nursing tops, leggings, and yoga pants.
 Old t-shirts you got for free at some random event now make their daily appearance.

-No mom wants to go into maternity leave, or parenthood for that matter, feeling clueless.
+No mom wants to go on maternity leave, or parenthood for that matter, feeling clueless.
 But if you find yourself unsure, you’re not alone.

 Parenting is a lot to take in and challenging to prepare for.
 You’re thrown into a world you may have been unfamiliar with.
-You’ll talk poop color and temperatures and safety measures.
+You might talk poop color, temperatures, and safety measures.
 Even breastfeeding might seem scary.
 (If you’re scared to breastfeed, check out my tips on how to cope.)

-I felt so unsure of myself I was too terrified to even take my baby on a stroll.
+I felt so unsure of myself that I was too terrified to even take my baby on a stroll.
 Just when I talked myself into it, I panicked when I realized I didn’t even know how to unfold the darn stroller.
-And once I did, I just about had a panic attack when my baby kept crying in what I first assumed would be a leisure stroll.
+And once I did, I panicked when my baby kept crying in what I first assumed would be a leisure stroll.

-For many moms, maternity leave isn’t just a time to care for the baby.
-It’s also the first time they’re learning to become parents.
+For many moms, maternity leave isn’t only a time to care for the baby—we’re also learning to become new parents.

-And so your house is left unvacuumed for three months and you look away when you realize your preschooler didn’t wash his hands after the potty.
-Forget home-cooked meals—you’ll rely on take out and frozen meals.
+And so, your house hasn’t been vacuumed for three months and you look away when you realize your toddler didn’t wash her hands after using the potty.
+Forget home-cooked meals—you’ll likely rely on take out and frozen meals.

 A real vacation is getting to do what you want to do.
 As you might guess, maternity leave isn’t the vacation others assume it to be.
-Your emotions are all over the place.
-You don’t know how to get your baby to sleep.
-And every moment is a battle between yet another task or actually getting some rest.
+Your emotions are all over the place and you don’t know how to get your baby to sleep.
+Every moment is a battle between yet another task and actually getting some rest.

-Because your tasks, coworkers, your boss—they can wait a few minutes.
-Your baby?
+Because tasks, coworkers, your boss—they can wait a few minutes.
+But a baby during maternity leave?
 Not so much.

 Get more tips: